 |09.15||The protection of the financial interests of EU – Scope of the term – Legal framework – Crossings of administrative and criminal provisions – Crimes against financial interests of EU – statistics/trends

 |11.00||Introduction to the EPPO – Structure, status, material, territorial, and personal competences – Exercise of the competence of the EPPO

-Peter-József Csonka, head of unit, European Commission DG JUST (tbc)
+Peter-József Csonka, Head of unit, European Commission, DG JUST, Brussels (BE) (tbc)

 |17.30||End of the Day 1 followed by a reception|